NOTAF First Year Presentation Days

 Should you use visual or presentation aids?

-Presenters are under no obligation to illustrate the presentation with paper handouts, overhead projections or Powerpoint.
-Only use such aids if they will enhance the audience’s ability to follow and appreciate the presentation or if you wish to gain some experience in using them.
+Presenters are under no obligation to illustrate the presentation with paper handouts, overhead projections or PowerPoint.
+However students are welcome to use such aids if they will enhance the audience’s ability to follow and appreciate the presentation or if you wish to gain some experience in using them.

 What is more important, content or style?

 Both content and style are important.
 The audience may ask questions or comment on both the content and style of the presentation.
-However, the particular advantage of the Seminar Training Days is that it provides an opportunity for a frank yet supportive discussion of presentation skills at a very early point in a young academic’s career.
+The particular advantage of the Presentation Days is that it provides an opportunity for a frank yet supportive discussion of presentation skills at a very early point in a young academic’s career.

 Isn’t a 15-minute presentation rather short?

-A skilful speaker adapts the presentation to the time allowed.
-Academics give lectures that last 50 minutes or 75 minutes or other periods of time.
-Conferences demand papers of 15 minutes, 20 minutes, 30 minutes, or longer.
-Applicants to academic positions in the Faculty of History at Cambridge are often asked to encapsulate their entire academic career – past, present and future – in a talk of 15 minutes.
-Historians are often asked by Melvyn Bragg or Andrew Marr to tell what is important about the Black Death, ‘common-sense philosophy’ or the Crimean war in a minute.
-It is possible to give a brilliant encapsulation of a complex topic in a brief period, and the feat is accomplished not simply by talking fast.
+Yes, but learning to adapt a presentation to a set time is a useful skill for your academic career.
+Applicants to academic positions in the Faculty of History at Cambridge are asked to encapsulate their entire academic career – past, present and future – in a talk of just 15 minutes, and historians are often asked by Melvyn Bragg or Andrew Marr to tell what is important about the Black Death, ‘common-sense philosophy’ or the Crimean war in a minute!
+The presentation is not designed to be a test or everything you know about your subject, but rather a chance to practice selecting ideas and evidence and organising them in a lucid and engaging way.

-For the Seminar Training Days, all first-year graduate students are divided into groups of about ten: there will be six or seven groups this year.
+For Presentation Days, all NOTAF PhD students are divided into groups of about ten: there are usually five or six groups each year.
 The groups convene concurrently on both days.
-Within each group, half the group presents its work on the first Training Day, and the other half presents its work on the second Training Day.
-Therefore, it is essential that all participants attend the entirety of both Training Days.
+Within each group, half the group presents its work on the first Presentation Day, and the other half presents its work on the second Presentation Day.
+Therefore, it is essential that all participants attend the entirety of both Presentation Days.

 How are the groups constituted?

-Each group will comprise some students working on similar periods, places or problems and other students working on other periods, places or problems.
-Efforts are made to create the potential for fruitful discussion.
-Presenters should not assume that the historical significance of their research will be immediately obvious to the others in the group.
-A brief explanation of where the research topic fits within a wider historical field, and what its special significance is, is more likely to engage the interest of the group than a paper that focuses only upon the details of the topic.
-Equally, a paper that stays at too general a level will lack depth and fail to convince.
+Each group will comprise students working on a variety of different periods, places and problems in order to create the potential for fruitful discussion.
+Presenters should not assume that the historical significance of their research will be immediately obvious to the others in the group and it may be that a brief explanation of where the research topic fits within a wider historical field, and what its special significance is, is more likely to engage the interest of the group than a paper that focuses too heavily upon the details of the topic.
+This is a skill that will be valuable throughout your academic or professional career.

 What about the discussion?

-After each paper, the group will be invited, for about 15 minutes, to ask questions about the paper and make constructive comments about the presentation.
-It is hoped that this will provide constructive criticism for the person giving the paper but that those listening will also benefit from exchanges among graduate students and between graduate students and senior members of the Faculty.
-For this reason you are requested to stay for the whole of both afternoons.
+After each paper, the group will be invited, for about 15 minutes, to ask questions.
+This gives students chance to benefit from discussion, feedback, and exchanges among graduate students and senior members of the Faculty.
+The spirit of the Presentation Days is constructive observation; unconstructive or combative criticism is out of place.
+For this reason all students are required to stay for the whole of both afternoons.

 What is the role of the moderator?

 The moderator is an experienced member of the History Faculty.
 Where possible, the same Faculty member will moderate both sessions for a given group.
-The moderator will alert speakers if they go beyond the 15-minute limit.
-The moderator will lead the feedback on the basis of their own extensive experience.
+The moderator will keep time and alert speakers if they go beyond the 15-minute limit, plus they will lead the feedback on the basis of their own extensive experience.
 However, all members of the group are encouraged to ask questions and to give feedback.
-The spirit of the Seminar Training Days is constructive observation; unconstructive or combative criticism is out of place.

 What about refreshments?